raspiblitz/raspiblitz/README.md

 ![SSH9c](pictures/ssh9c-unlock.png)

-Now you will habe a longer waiting time (between 1 hour and 2-3 days, depending on your initial setup) ... but thats OK you just leave the RaspiBlitz running until its done.
+Now on first start you will habe a longer waiting time (between 1 hour and 2-3 days, depending on your initial setup) ... but thats OK, just leave the RaspiBlitz running until its done.
 You can even close your terminal now and shutdown your laptop and ssh back in later on.
 You will see on the Blitz LCD/display that it is ready, when the blue backgound screen is gone and you see the status screen like further below.

 To understand what is taking so long .. its two things: